UniprJRC/FSDA/README.md

 Installation notes (details)

-4. If FSDA has been installed properly (in what follows without loss of generality we assume, for example, that FSDA has been installed in folder D:\\matlab\\FSDA), after the installation the **"Set Path" window of MATLAB should include the following FSDA search paths**
+1. If FSDA has been installed properly (in what follows without loss of generality we assume, for example, that FSDA has been installed in folder D:\\matlab\\FSDA), after the installation the **"Set Path" window of MATLAB should include the following FSDA search paths**

 ![](./images/image3.png)

-5. If FSDA is installed in MATLAB R2012b or subsequent releases, three APPS (brushRES, brushFAN and brushROB) are automatically installed:
+2.  when FSDA is installed three
+    APPS (brushRES, brushFAN and brushROB) are automatically installed:

 ![](./images/image4.png)